deepaksood619/deepaksood619.github.io/docs/technologies/kafka/kafka-listeners.md

 *I'm using the Docker config names - the equivalents if you're configuring server.properties directly (e.g. on AWS etc) are shown indented in the following list*

 - KAFKA_LISTENERS is a comma-separated list of listeners, and the host/ip and port to which Kafka binds to on which to listen.
 For more complex networking this might be an IP address associated with a given network interface on a machine.
-The default is 0.0.0.0, which means listening on all interfaces.
+The default is 0.0.0.0, which means listening on all interfaces. - `listeners`

-- listeners

 - KAFKA_ADVERTISED_LISTENERS is a comma-separated list of listeners with their the host/ip and port.
-This is the metadata that's passed back to clients.
+This is the metadata that's passed back to clients. - `advertised.listeners`

-- advertised.listeners

-- KAFKA_LISTENER_SECURITY_PROTOCOL_MAP defines key/value pairs for the security protocol to use, per listener name.
+- KAFKA_LISTENER_SECURITY_PROTOCOL_MAP defines key/value pairs for the security protocol to use, per listener name. - `listener.security.protocol.map`

-- listener.security.protocol.map

 *Kafka brokers communicate between themselves*, usually on the internal network (e.g. Docker network, AWS VPC, etc).
 To define which listener to use, specify KAFKA_INTER_BROKER_LISTENER_NAME (inter.broker.listener.name).
 The host/IP used must be accessible from the broker machine to others.